All Episodes

 They used to get away with this, dragging all these injured people up on stage at their convention.

-Talent on loan from God.
+And we're back, talent on loan from God.

-Uh and here is uh here's a little bit of what the post said.
+And here's a little bit of what the post said.

-A search at Chinatown donors by the post found several bogus addresses and some contributions that raised eyebrows.
+A search at Chinatown donors by the Post found several bogus addresses and some contributions that raised eyebrows.

-But the address uh recorded on campaign reports is a clinic for sexually transmitted diseases, hemorrhoids, and skin disease.
+But the address recorded on campaign reports is a clinic for sexually transmitted diseases, hemorrhoids, and skin disease.

-But that's where this guy's address and two of them, one thousand dollars.
+But that's where this guy's address and two of them $1,000.

-No one at the address of the clinic for STDs hemorrhoids and skin disease ever heard of a Shin Kei Ching.
+No one at the address of the clinic for STDs, hemorrhoids, and skin disease ever heard of a Shin Kei Ching.

-Uh Sho Yen Wang, a cook in Chinatown, is listed as giving Clinton $1,000 on April 13th.
+Shou Yen Wang, a cook in Chinatown, is listed as giving Clinton $1,000 on April 13th.

-But it was on behalf of a man named David Guo, G U O, president of the Fujian American Cuisine Council.
+Contacted yesterday, she pulled the post that she had written a check, but it was on behalf of a man named David Guo, G-U-O, president of the Fujian American Cuisine Council.

 Well, that's how this works.